-Changes to the Asylum System
+Changes to the Asylum Syste

-On 28 June 2022 the Nationality and Borders Act became law.
-This Act makes some big changes to the UK asylum system and it is important you understand how it affects you.
-The changes only apply to you if you claimed asylum on or after 28 June 2022.
-The Act has changed some of the entitlements associated with different immigration statuses - ask your solicitor what status you have been granted.
-Your entitlements might be different from other people's.
+On 28 June 2022 the Nationality and became law.
+This Act makes some UK asylum system and it is impor how it affects you.
+The changes you claimed asylum on or after has changed some of the er r solicitor with different immigration what status you have beg titlements might be different from tegories above allow you to d study - there are some ngth of leave granted, and y for Family Reunion.
+You can t these differences on page 25 ents.